-Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the IPPC Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
-In order to get nominated as an expert the nominee is requested to sign a statement of commitment.
+Once the Standards Committee (SC) approves a specification and resources are identified to hold an expert working group (EWG) meeting, the International Plant Protection Convention (IPPC) Secretariat contacts NPPOs and RPPOs through a call to nominate experts to be members of the EWG to develop a draft ISPM.
+In order to get nominated as an expert, the nominee is requested to sign a statement of commitment.
 The SC selects the technical experts identified by the NPPOs and RPPOs for the EWG.
 The EWG meets and produces a draft ISPM and a meeting report.
 The draft ISPM is then approved for consultation by the SC.

 The International Plant Protection Convention (IPPC) Secretariat is soliciting nominations for appropriately qualified experts to take part in:

 Nominations are due 26 September 2023 and should be sent to [email protected]